gavr-games/reborn-mmorpg/engine/README.md

 Later proceed to `pkg/game/engine/process_command.go` for possible actions in the game.

 ## TODO
-- send visible objects updates once per 500ms and check frontend performance
+- send visible objects updates once per 500ms and check performance
 - add health and hits
 - add healing potions
 - add database of game objects, craft OR editor to manage atlases